What is Data Protection?

 Data protection is the practice of safeguarding data from loss, corruption, or compromise.
 It involves ensuring the privacy and safeguarding of data from compromise.
 Data protection includes factors such as data integrity, data privacy, protection from errors and corruption, and guidance on the use of data by businesses.

 The concept of data protection applies to personal, business, public entities, and political and international data.
 It is becoming more important as the volume of data collected and stored digitally on online platforms is rising.

 - Protect personal data from being misused, mishandled, or exploited

 - Ensure that the fundamental rights and freedoms of providers of data are being upheld

-- Ensure fair and friendly practices in commercial activities between consumers and businesses, mainly relating the use of consumer data by the latter
+- Ensure fair and friendly practices in commercial activities between consumers and businesses

-- Placing responsibilities on organizations on handling personal data
+- Placing responsibilities with organizations on handling personal data

 Data Protection Principles

 Data protection principles fall under the General Data Protection Regulation (GDPR), an EU regulation on data protection and privacy.
 The GDPR’s main aim is to give people control of their data and simplify the regulatory environment for international business.

 The GDPR’s seven principles deal with the lawful processing of personal data.
 Data processing encompasses the following processes: data collection, organizing, storage, structuring, altering, consulting, usage, erasure, destruction, communicating, or restricting.